pjoscely/Udacity-Data-S.-and-Algos-Project-2/Dutch National Flag Explanation.md

 ## Dutch National Flag Problem

 Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
-NO use OF any sorting function that Python provides is allowed.
+N0 use of any sorting function that Python provides is allowed.

 Note: `O(n)` does not necessarily mean single-traversal.
 For example: if you traverse the array twice, that would still be an `O(n)` solution but it will not count as single traversal.